sematext/docs/docs/logagent/index.md

 ## What is Logagent

 [Logagent](https://sematext.com/logagent) is a modern, open-source, light-weight log shipper.
 It is like Filebeat and Logstash in one, without the JVM memory footprint.
-It comes with out of the box and extensible log parsing, on-disk buffering, secure transport, and bulk indexing to Elasticsearch, Logsene, and other destinations.
+It comes with out of the box and extensible log parsing, on-disk buffering, secure transport, and bulk indexing to Elasticsearch, [Sematext Logs](https://sematext.com/logsene), and other destinations.

 Low memory footprint and low CPU overhead make it suitable for deploying on edge nodes and devices, while its ability to parse and structure logs makes it a great Logstash alternative.